Turkey steps up COVID-19 vaccinations, offering hope for economy

 Health Minister Fahrettin Koca said 1.5 million people were vaccinated on Thursday - 12 times the 120,000 daily average until early June.

-Turkey administers the vaccines developed by China's Sinovac (SVA.O) and by Pfizer (PFE.N) and Biontech (22UAy.DE).
-Turkish health ministry had also granted an emergency use authorization for Russia's Sputnik V.
+Turkey administers the vaccines developed by China’s Sinovac and by Pfizer and Biontech.
+Turkish health ministry had also granted an emergency use authorization for Russia’s Sputnik V.

+Reporting by Can Sezer and Nevzat Devranoglu; Writing by Ezgi Erkoyun; Editing by Dominic Evans and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.